Belarusian cuisine: Meat

+Salo is also commonly eaten.
+Consisting of cured slabs of pork fat, it is often taken on trips as a snack or eaten cooked.

 Dumplings

-Kalduny, small boiled dumplings related to Russian pelmeni and Italian ravioli, were produced in endless combinations of dough, filling and sauce.
-Especially popular were kalduny Count Tyshkevich (filled with a mixture of fried local mushrooms and smoked ham).
-In the late 19th century kalduny began to be made with grated potato rather than with a flour-based dough and the former huge variety of fillings shrank considerably.
+Kalduny, small boiled dumplings related to Russian pelmeni and Italian ravioli, were produced in a wide array of combinations of dough, filling and sauce.
+Especially popular were kalduny Count Tyshkevich, filled with a mixture of fried local mushrooms and smoked ham.
+In the late 19th century, kalduny began to be made with grated potato rather than with a flour-based dough and the former large variety of fillings shrank considerably.
 Today, kalduny have to struggle vigorously to regain their former popularity, now overtaken by the Russian pelmeni.

 Dairy foods

 The main dairy foods include a kind of fresh white cheese (тварог) and sour cream (смятана), which is widely used both in cooking and as a garnish.
 Only in the mid-19th century was fermented cheese (сыр) borrowed from the Netherlands and Switzerland, and the local version of Edam was very popular for decades in the Russian Empire.
-Sour butter from the former Dzisna county was exported to Britain, where it continued to be the most expensive variety up to World War I. Today, however, these traditions have become a thing of the past.
+Sour butter from the former Dzisna county was exported to Britain, where it continued to be the most expensive variety up to World War I.